ayeshaashraf2304-creator/Employees-Project/README.md

 This project analyzes a dataset of 100 employees to uncover insights regarding average salary for each department, highest-paid employees in the Engineering department, employees hired each year.

 **##Key Questions Answered**
-1. What is the total employee count and average salary for each department?
+1. What is the total employee count and average salary for each departnment?
 2. Is there a salary gap between genders across the company?
-3. Find the top 3 highest-paid employees in the Engineering department?
+3. Find the top 3 highest-paid employees in the Engineering departnment?
 4. How many employees were hired each year?

 **##Key SQL Functins Dominated**